 We need friendships.
 We need friends who homeschool and who don’t.
 We need women to talk to about our parenting challenges, to say “Am I crazy??” to and to receive support from.
 Don’t isolate!

-I have really found some great friends at the children’s section in the the local library when I was there with the kids.
+For example: I have really found some nice friends at the children’s section in the the local library when I was there with the kids.
 I also am part of several support-type groups online.
 And then I have a group who I go out with.

 We don’t mean to keep secrets.
-But we feel ashamed.
+But we feel ashamed or disappointed about some things.
 Don’t worry, you are in good company – every homeschooler has these thoughts and feelings.
 You are not alone.